microsoft/vscode-tslint/tslint/README.md

 - `tslint.validateWithDefaultConfig` - validate a file for which there was no custom tslint confguration found.
 The default is `false`.

 # Release Notes
-## 0.5.16
+## 0.5.17
-- Added the setting `tslint.validateWithDefaultConfig`.
-It enables to configure that no tslint validation is run when the default tslint configuration settings would be used.
+- Added setting `tslint.validateWithDefaultConfig`.
+- Added setting `tslint.ignoreDefinitionFiles`.
+- Added setting `tslint.ignoreDefinitionFiles`.

 ## 0.5.15
 - Watch for changes in the tslint.json when the file is located outside of the workspace.